 Can I use BioBags?

 Most green waste (which includes food scraps and food soiled paper) collected in Marin is delivered to WM EarthCare located in Novato.
 WM EarthCare is an Organic Materials Review Institute (OMRI) Certified Program for organic farming applications.
-Biobags cannot be used by residents served by Marin Sanitary Service, Tamalpais Community Services District, Mill Valley Refuse, Redwood Empire and Novato Disposal because the Biobags do not meet WM EarthCare’s standards for organic material.
+Biobags cannot be used by residents served by Marin Sanitary Service, Tamalpais Community Services District, Mill Valley Refuse, Recology Sonoma Marin and Novato Disposal because the Biobags do not meet WM EarthCare’s standards for organic material.
+Visit WM EarthCare’s website to learn more.
 The green waste from the communities of Sausalito and Marin City served by Bay Cities Refuse is delivered to the compost facility in West Contra Costa County; this facility accepts BioBags.

 If you don’t want to put your food scraps directly into your kitchen counter compost pail, you can line it with old newspaper or a paper bag to help keep your pail clean.